-LONDON, Dec 5 (Reuters) - European shares slipped on Tuesday as cyclical stocks fell, while dwindling enthusiasm over a U.S. tax bill weighed on financial service providers.
+LONDON, Dec 5 (Reuters) - European shares surrendered on Tuesday to sliding cyclicals, as a rotation out of tech stocks gathered pace and dwindling enthusiasm over a U.S. tax bill weighed on financial services.

-The pan-European STOXX 600 index, fresh from its best day in six weeks, fell 0.2 percent, as weak financials and healthcare shares outweighed a rally in consumer staples and utilities, while tech stocks rebounded, tracking U.S. peers.
+Eurozone blue chips, fresh from their best day in five months, fell 0.2 percent, as weak tech, financials and healthcare shares outweighed a rally in consumer staples and utilities.

 "It's been noticeable there has been a distinct sector rotation over the last week which is impacting the momentum of the market," wrote Deutsche Bank strategist Jim Reid in a note.

 Euro zone banks slipped after their best gains in two months, falling 0.3 percent.
 Santander, BNP Paribas and Deutsche Bank were among those losing ground after gaining in the previous session.

 UBS analysts noted that although lower taxes on future U.S. earnings would help European banks, U.S. banks would benefit more, giving them a competitive advantage.